technmsg/blog/v2/content/solar/solar-ongoing.md

 All in, the system cost was **$16,965**.
 That includes panels, inverter, materials, permits, labor, monitoring, service, postage for grant applications, etc.

-To date, I've received $5,694 back from several sources:
+To date, I've received $5,704 back from several sources:

 * $5,089 Residential Renewable Energy Tax Credit (30% of 16,964)
 * $500 "thank you" gift card from SEW
 * $105 in utility bill reductions (from energy I generated rather than bought)
+* $10 in utility generation credits

-That makes my out-of-pocket cost **$11,271**.
+That makes my out-of-pocket cost **$11,261**.

 I'm still expecting the following credits: